Why reduce power consumption during winter peak periods?3 minutes reading

 Flattening peaks is simple with Hilo

 Hilo’s aim is to reduce the power demand by 620 megawatts during peak consumption periods by 2029.
 How?
 With a simple, effective solution: Hilo challenges!
 How does it work?
 While you’re going about your daily activities, Hilo is relieving the grid by shifting your winter power use to off-peak periods.
 Since the challenges activate automatically, you don’t even have to worry about them.
-Hilo offers the equipment (thermostats, hub and other connected devices) at affordable prices in exchange for your commitment to taking on the challenges—which you are entered in by default.
+Hilo offers the equipment (thermostats, hub and other connected devices) at affordable prices in exchange for your commitment to taking on the challenges.
 Thanks to the preheating option, you won’t need to compromise on comfort!
 Before lowering the temperature of a room, Hilo will preheat it to ensure that you remain comfortable.

 That’s not all!
 By taking on the challenges, you receive cash rewards for every unused kilowatt-hour.
-That works out to an average of $166 per winter.
+That works out to an average of $140 per winter.
 Basically, Hilo is helping you optimize the way you use the available energy.
-Win-win all around!
+It’s win-win all around!

 Use our savings calculator to estimate your annual savings and potential rewards through Hilo.